+- 1. Press the Menu and then Configuration.

+- 2. Press Sensors.

+- 3. Press the type of input you want to configure.

+- 4. Press the input you want to configure.
+The Sensor Configuration screen displays.

+- Name:

-- 1. Press the Menu and then Configuration. - 2.
-Press Sensors. - 3.
-Press the type of input you want to configure. - 4.
-Press the input you want to configure.
-The Sensor Configuration screen displays. - Name: - a) Press the button beside Name and then press Rename. - b) Press Reset and then type the new name. - c) When finished, press Confirm to save the name and return to the previous screen.
+- a) Press the name button and then press Rename.

+- b) Press Reset and then type the new name.

+- c) When finished, press Confirm to save the name and return to the previous screen.

-• Function:
+- Function:

-Press the button beside Function.
+Press the function button.
 If there only one option available, it will be enabled.
 If there is more than one option available, select the one you want from the list.

-Control zones:
+• Control zones: